Building and construction is less about how you do it, than why – learning the best and the safest way to do things is vital.

 Named after Betty Milburn MBE, a former chair of the College board of governors, the centre provides practical and theoretical teaching for a wide range of skills supporting the construction and building services industries.
 As well as classrooms, there are practical facilities for carpentry, plumbing, electrical skills, and painting and decorating in the main building.

-The Milburn Centre also houses a low carbon energy exhibition and demonstration centre, which will showcase techniques like photovoltaic energy and heat exchange pumps.
+The Milburn Campus also houses a low carbon energy exhibition and demonstration centre, which will showcase techniques like photovoltaic energy and heat exchange pumps.
 It is designed to demonstrate a range of ‘green’ technologies and provide a training resource for College students as well as employers, public sector partners and the local community.
 The energy centre comprises a demonstration area, a teaching/conference room and a heat exchange boiler training facility where installers are trained in partnership with Daikin UK.